 The results showed that the glacial albedo for the Sawir Mountains decreased significantly from 2000 to 2020 at a rate of 0.015 (10a)-1.
 Additionally, all three strategies indicated a consistent negative glacier mass balance over the past 20 periods, with an average annual balance of -1.01 m w.e.

-The results also indicated that the average annual glacial meltwater runoff in the Sawir Mountains during the same period showed a downward trend at a rate of 0.16×106 ma-1, with an annual average of 22×106 m3, contributing to streamflow at a rate of 25.81%.
+The results also indicated that the average annual glacial meltwater runoff in the Sawir Mountains during the same period showed a downward trend at a rate of 0.16×106 m3 a-1, with an annual average of 22×106 m3, contributing to streamflow at a rate of 25.81%.
 The descending order of glacier contribution rates for the three sub-basins is as follows: Ulkun Ulastu (31.37%), Lhaster (22.51%), and Kendall river basins (19.27%).

 “This study will facilitate a reliable assessment of changes in glacial meltwater runoff and its impact on regional water resources,” said Prof. WANG.